ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_upgrade-lic.md

 4. Click **Licensing** on the left navigation pane and click **Upgrade**.
 In the **Upgrade NSX license edition** window, select the edition that you want to upgrade to and click **Upgrade**.

    The license upgrade replaces all existing NSX licenses on the instance.
-Additional charges might be incurred from an overlap of old and new licenses if you upgrade in the middle of a billing cycle.
-To avoid additional charges, it is recommended to upgrade the license at the end of the billing cycle.
+Extra charges might be incurred from an overlap of old and new licenses if you upgrade in the middle of a billing cycle.
+To avoid extra charges, it is recommended to upgrade the license at the end of the billing cycle.
    {: note}

 ## Related links